-Regardless, putting a resume or CV (curriculum vitae, or “life’s course”) together is no fun.
-The goal of this article is to help you at least decide on a framework you should use when it comes to putting your resume together.
-We won’t spend a lot of time of what should be in the resume, but more on how a project manager resume should be constructed and the pros and cons of each approach.
+For some, the idea of putting their resume or CV (curriculum vitae, or “life’s course”) together brings a sense of dread.
+We can’t help with that, but with the help of this article, you should at least feel good about the framework you use to build your resume.
+We won’t spend a lot of time of what should be in the resume, but more on how it should be constructed and the pros and cons of each approach.

-There are two (really 2 ½) main formats of how your project manager resume can be assembled.
+There are two (really 2 ½) main formats of how your resume can be assembled.
 One is functional, the second is chronological, and the ½ is a combination of the two.

 Functional Project Manager Resume

-The functional project manager resume focuses on skills and experiences and downplays the employment aspect of your career.
+The functional project manager resume focuses on skills (like using enterprise project management tools, risk management, communication and so on) and experiences and downplays the employment aspect of your career.
 This is good for project managers that may be new to the workforce, or may have had some gaps in their employment history.

 - It’s not the norm – Most employers are familiar with a chronological resume that outlines a person’s work history in a neat and tidy way.
-They may not be as familiar with a project manager resume format that focuses on skills and abilities rather than work history.
+They may not be as familiar with a format that focuses on skills and abilities rather than work history.

 Chronological Project Manager Resume